Delicate Sound of Thunder

-Delicate Sound of Thunder is a live album by English band Pink Floyd.
-It was recorded over five nights at the Nassau Coliseum in Uniondale, New York, in August 1988 and mixed at Abbey Road Studios in September 1988.
-It was released on 22 November 1988, through EMI Records in the UK and Columbia Records in the US.
+Delicate Sound of Thunder is a live album by the English band Pink Floyd.
+It was recorded over five nights at the Nassau Coliseum in Uniondale, New York, in August 1988, during their A Momentary Lapse of Reason Tour, and mixed at Abbey Road Studios in September 1988.
+It was released on 21 November 1988, through EMI Records in the UK and Columbia Records in the United States.

 The album was remixed, restored and reissued in December 2019 for The Later Years 1987–2019 box set.
 This version included songs that were not present on the original release.
 In November 2020, it was given a standalone release.

 Release and reissue

 The album was released in 1988 as a double LP, double cassette, and a double CD, each format containing a slightly different track listing.
 The album includes many works from A Momentary Lapse of Reason as well as tracks from older Pink Floyd albums.
 The double LP release did not have "Us and Them" on the track listing.
 Both the double LP and the double cassette had "Wish You Were Here" between "Another Brick in the Wall (Part 2)" and "Comfortably Numb".

 Although David Gilmour stated around the time of its release and on a radio interview in 1992 that the album contained no studio overdubbing whatsoever, he embellished the tracks during mixing with some extra acoustic guitar on "Comfortably Numb", according to engineer Buford Jones.
 In addition, some harmonies were replaced by studio re-takes: Richard Wright re-did his vocal on "Time" and Sam Brown replaced Rachel Fury's part in "Comfortably Numb" but the rest of the album is as performed at the shows.

 Along with A Collection of Great Dance Songs, Delicate Sound of Thunder was reissued on 180g heavyweight vinyl LP in November 2017.
 Its artwork replicates that of the original 1988 LP release.